gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/QR Code scanning guide.md

 Customization
 ----------------------
 It is possible to customize the text label, button and background colors with these parameters:
-- `GiniPayBankConfiguration.qrCodePopupBackgroundColor`
+- `GiniBankConfiguration.qrCodePopupBackgroundColor`
-- `GiniPayBankConfiguration.qrCodePopupButtonColor`
+- `GiniBankConfiguration.qrCodePopupButtonColor`
-- `GiniPayBankConfiguration.qrCodePopupTextColor`
+- `GiniBankConfiguration.qrCodePopupTextColor`

 Additionally the text from both label and button can be customized through the following parameters in your `Localizable.strings` file:
 - _ginicapture.camera.qrCodeDetectedPopup.buttonTitle_